Albertosd8/movie-revenue-eda/README.md

-# Movie EDA — What Actually Drives Box Office Success?
+# Movie EDA — What Actually Drives Box Office Revenue?

 An exploratory data analysis of ~45,000 movies from the TMDB dataset, examining the relationships between budget, revenue, audience ratings, language, and release decade.